 HiyaHiya 40” Magic Loop Set

-A perfect set of four long circular needles for knitting socks with the magic loop method.
+A perfect collection of four long needles for sock knitting with the magic loop method.
 Made of stainless steel and durable materials, they’re made with care and guaranteed to last for many pairs of socks.

 - A set of 4 40 inch circular needles.